Tuoyo Egodo: Castleford Tigers

 In 2017 Egodo was loaned from Castleford to Oldham and the York City Knights.

 In 2018 the Tigers sent him on loan to the Newcastle Thunder and the Bradford Bulls.

 Return to the Broncos

 Egodo returned to the capital ahead of the 2020 Championship season.
 He was the top try scorer for the Broncos in the 2020 that was curtailed due to a global pandemic.

 Switch to Rugby Union

 Egodo was announced as having signed for Birmingham Moseley Rugby Club on 13 January 2022.
+On 9 June 2026, it was announced that Tuoyo had left Birmingham Moseley.

 Egodo made his debut for Nigeria on 18 December 2024 against Tunisia in the Rugby Africa Cup, having been named in the squad for Nigeria's first 15-a-side fixture since 2019.